mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

   * Are they required to revise the piece based on your feedback?
   * How will they collaborate with you?
     * Google Docs?
 Word?
-  * Will you assign article topics or does the writer pitch ideas to you?
+  * Will you assign article topics, or does the writer pitch ideas to you?
 * Attribution and rights
-  * Do you keep full rights to the articles or can the writer republish them on other sites?
+  * Do you keep full rights to the articles, or can the writer republish them on other sites?
   * Does the writer receive a byline?
     * e.g., "by Michael Lynch"
   * Is the author allowed to link to their own website?
 * Timing
   * How many hours per week do you expect the writer to work each week?
   * How quickly must the writer complete work after they receive an assignment?
-  * Is it important that their working hours overlap with yours?
+  * Is it critical for their working hours to overlap with yours?
 * Payment
   * How do you [structure payment](#pay-per-hour-per-word-or-per-piece)?
   * What method of payment will you use?
     * Check?
 PayPal?
 Venmo?
   * How quickly can writers expect payment?
   * Do you need to collect tax information from them?
-    * In the US, you'll need to [collect a 1099](https://www.irs.gov/forms-pubs/about-form-1099-misc) from any freelancer that you pay more than $600 per year, though this might not be necessary if you're paying them through a marketplace like Upwork.
+    * In the US, you'll need to [collect a 1099](https://www.irs.gov/forms-pubs/about-form-1099-misc) from any freelancer that you pay more than $600 per year.
+This is often unnecessary if you pay them through a marketplace like Upwork.
   * Will you pay a kill fee if you decide not to publish the writer's work?
     * Publishers sometimes pay a "kill fee" if a writer completes an assignment but the publisher doesn't use it.
 * Example articles